russ-blaisdell/nextgen-engineering/docs/api-gateway/overview.md

 # API Gateways are the future, VPNs are the past

   That is a bold statement.
-Surely many people who love networking and who have spent many years recommending VPNs as part of their architectural solutions will find this statement hard to stomach.
+Surely many people who are experienced with networking and who have spent many years recommending VPNs as part of their architectural solutions will find this statement hard to believe.
-While that is not the goal of this post it is important to get people thinking about the potential implications of a world where API Gateways become common across the industry.
+This post aims to help get people thinking about the potential implications of a world where API Gateways become common across the industry.
 It is easy to consider API Gateways as just yet another component in the long list of technologies that are deployed as part of a solution.
-Add a load balancer, add a firewall, add an API Gateway, etc.  However only seeing API Gateways in that light leads to missing out on the additional security controls that an API Gateway can provide and how these can be leveraged to provide a stronger security posture with better governance than traditional VPNs.
+Add a load balancer, add a firewall, add an API Gateway, etc.  However only seeing API Gateways in that light leads to missing out on the additional security controls that an API Gateway can provide and how these can be leveraged to create a stronger security posture with better governance than traditional VPNs.

-## How we use VPNs in general
+## traditional usage of VPN gateways

 ### The good
   Historically the way to control programmatic access between two systems in different network realms, such as between